ghost-db/flowpay/GETTING_STARTED.md

-# Getting Started with PulsePay
+# Getting Started with FlowPay

-This guide will walk you through setting up and running PulsePay, the x402 payment gateway for Polymarket.
+This guide will walk you through setting up and running FlowPay, the x402 payment gateway for Polymarket.

-## What is PulsePay?
+## What is FlowPay?

-PulsePay enables AI agents to interact with Polymarket prediction markets through a pay-per-action API.
+FlowPay enables AI agents to interact with Polymarket prediction markets through a pay-per-action API.
 Instead of subscriptions or API keys, agents pay tiny amounts (0.5¢ to 5¢) for each action using the x402 protocol.

 ## Prerequisites